metzlerd/metzlerd.github.io/_pages/research.md

 retrieval, trust and safety, information quality, factuality, and efficiency.

-To get a technical sense of my (and my teams') research, see my [Scholar profile](https://scholar.google.com/citations?user=bmXpOd8AAAAJ&hl=en) or my [CV](files/metzler-cv.pdf).
-Furthmore, below are links to corporate blog posts, YouTube videos, and press articles that provide a different perspective on the broader impact of the research.
+To get a technical sense of my (and my teams') research, see my [Scholar profile](https://scholar.google.com/citations?user=bmXpOd8AAAAJ&hl=en) or my [CV](../files/metzler-cv.pdf).
+Furthermore, below are links to corporate blog posts, YouTube videos, and press articles that provide a different perspective on the broader impact of the research.

 ## Articles